microsoft/terraform-provider-fabric/docs/guides/getting_started.md

 1. Run `terraform init`.
 If there are any errors, fix them, and then run the command again.
 1. Run `terraform plan -out=plan.tfplan`.
 If there are any errors, fix them, and then run the command again.
 In this example, we are capturing the output to a plan file named `plan.tfplan`.
 1. Run `terraform apply plan.tfplan`.
 This command applies the changes required to reach the desired state of the configuration.
 If there are any errors, fix them, and then run the command again.
-1. Verify that the workspace and notebook were created in Microsoft Fabric.
-In the output of the `terraform apply` command, find the notebook id and capacity id.
+1. Verify that the Workspace and Notebook were created in Microsoft Fabric.
+In the output of the `terraform apply` command, find the Notebook id and capacity id.
-1. when you are done with this sample, delete the notebook, and workspace from Microsoft Fabric by running `terraform destroy`.
+1. when you are done with this sample, delete the Notebook, and workspace from Microsoft Fabric by running `terraform destroy`.

 ## Troubleshooting